Tzipi Hotovely: Criticism of appointment as Ambassador to the United Kingdom

 Several senior members of the British Jewish community criticized her appointment as Ambassador of Israel to the United Kingdom, mainly because of her "ultra-right-wing" opinions, including Melanie Phillips, Jenni Frazer, Laura Janner-Klausner, and Lord Beecham, who stated: "The appointment of an ultra-right-wing ambassador, while typical of the present government of Israel, will do nothing to win friends in the UK – or indeed any other reasonable country."
 A petition within the British Jewish community calling for the UK government to reject her nomination as ambassador received hundreds of signatures.

 At her first event as ambassador with the Board of Deputies of British Jews in November 2021, Hotovely described the Nakba as an "Arab lie".
 She had earlier sponsored in the Knesset groups deemed to be 'racist' who are opposed to mixed marriages; favours a one-state solution that withholds citizenship from West Bank Palestinians.
 She was strongly criticised for several of her remarks by Janner-Klausner.

 In an interview with Sky News on 13 December 2023 in her capacity as Israel's ambassador to the United Kingdom, Hotovely rejected the two-state solution and expressed her opposition to the establishment of any Palestinian state.
 Saying "The answer is absolutely no", she went on to claim that Palestinians "want to have a state from the river to the sea".
 She criticised her interviewer, Mark Austin, asking him "Why are you obsessed with a formula that never worked, that created these radical people on the other side?"
 Her comments were rejected by the Conservative government, Labour Party, and Labour Friends of Israel.
 Prime Minister Rishi Sunak stated that "We don’t agree with that" and that "Our longstanding position remains the two-state solution is the right outcome here."
 Baroness Sayeeda Warsi called her remarks "appalling", saying "She has a long and well documented history of denying the right of Palestine to exist and is a clear example of why this Israeli government is not a partner for peace".

-A Change.org petition calling for the removal of Hotovely as Israeli ambassador gained over 128,000 signatures in January 2024.
+In January 2024, during the Gaza war, Hotovely was condemned for stating that Israeli forces would target civilian infrastructure, including schools and mosques, and destroy "the whole of Gaza" in order to neutralise Hamas' tunnel network.
+Labour politician Afzal Khan demanded that the government denounce Hotovely's remarks, and other critics of Israel accused her of advocating for the genocide of Palestinians.
+A Change.org petition calling for the removal of Hotovely as Israeli ambassador gained over 128,000 signatures.